Learn more about the future of policing by exploring the resources included here

 American Policing in 2022 - COPS Office

-This 2012 USDOJ COPS Office document is a series of essays by policing experts on what policing would look like in 2022.
+This 2012 USDOJ COPS Office document is a series of essays by policing experts on what policing will look like in 2022.

 • Task Force on 21st Century Policing